 - No need to create multiple online accounts at multiple stores.
-If you just want to shop one-off at a store that you may never shop at again, you don’t need to make a whole new account there for just one purchase and have the risk of it getting hacked later down the track.
+If you just want to shop one-off at a store that you may never shop at again, you don’t need to make a whole new account there for just one purchase.
 Simply use the PayPal checkout option at guest checkout instead.

-French Toast, OshKoshBGosh.com & Carter’s, Cookie’s Kids and The Children’s Place all offer PayPal as a payment option.
-This can be helpful if you’re looking to shop online for affordable clothing for your kids – with the added security of not having your credit card details stored on the vendor’s system.
+French Toast, OshKoshBGosh, Carter’s, The Children’s Place, Gymboree and Janie and Jack all offer PayPal as a payment option.
+This can be helpful if you’re looking to shop online for affordable clothing for your kids – with the added security of not having your credit card details saved by the store.

 I'm glad you dropped in, and I hope this information was helpful about which children's clothing stores accept PayPal.